 Turkey is bound by Bulgaria to the north-west, the Black Sea to the north, Georgia and Armenia to the northeast, Iran, and Iraq to the east, Syria, and the Mediterranean Sea to the south, and Greece, and the Aegean Sea to the west.
 It also shares maritime boundaries with Russia, Ukraine, Romania, Cyprus, and Egypt.

 The eastern region of Turkey—the Anatolian peninsula forms the westernmost fringe of Asia and is referred to as Asia Minor.
 The eastern parts of the country beyond the Bosporus are within Europe.

 Turkey is spread over 302,455 square miles of area and is home to over 79,814,870 people.
-While most of Turkey lies in Asia, one of the country’s most populated city Istanbul lies in Europe.
+While most of Turkey lies in Asia, one of the country’s most populated cities Istanbul lies in Europe.

 The Republic of Turkey came into being in 1923 following the collapse of the Ottoman Empire and the Turkish War of Independence.
-Through history, Turkey was a part of Alexander’s Empire and later became part of the Roman and Byzantine empires before it became an integral part of the Ottoman Empire.
+Throughout history, Turkey was a part of Alexander’s Empire and later became part of the Roman and Byzantine empires before it became an integral part of the Ottoman Empire.